aws-samples/amazon-security-lake-transformation-library/windows-sysmon/README.md

 ## Deployment

-The solution deployment is a 5 step process.
+The solution deployment is a 4 step process.

 ![Solution Deployment Steps](./images/deployment_overview.png)

-#### Step 1: Deploy OCSF transformation Lambda function
+#### Step 1: Deploy log streaming and transformation infrastructure
 1. Sign in to the Amazon Security Lake delegated administrator account.

-2. Deploy the lambda function in the `lambda` folder. ##### TODO SAM-ify
+2. Navigate to the [`sysmon_ocsf_tranform_sam` folder](./sysmon_ocsf_transform_sam/) in this project.
+Follow the instructions in the README to deploy the log streaming infrastructure and transformation infrastructure.
+The infrastructure is deployed using the [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) which is an open-source framework for building serverless applications.

-3. Capture the ARN of the Lambda function.
+3. Capture the outputs of the deployment for use in the next step.

-#### Step 2: Deploy streaming infrastructure
+#### Step 2: Add custom source in Security Lake

-1. Navigate to AWS CloudFormation and deploy the streaming infrastructure using the CloudFormation template titled `LogIngestionInfrastructure.yaml`.

-    The CloudFormation template requires the below inputs:
+1. Set up the Glue IAM role for the custom resource by deploying the `ASLCustomSourceGlueRole.yaml` CloudFormation template.
+The template requires the following inputs:

-    * `SourceKinesisUserARNs`: This is the list of AWS Principals that are associated with the on-premises servers and EC2 instances that use the Kinesis Agent for Microsoft Windows to stream logs to the Kinesis Data Firehose for log delivery to Security Lake S3 buckets.
-    * `CustomSourceName`: Name of the custom source you will add with Security Lake.
+    * CustomSourceName: This is the name of the custom source you want to add in Security Lake.
-    * `LogCollectionS3BucketARN`: ARN of the Security Lake S3 bucket where the log data will be delivered to.
+    * ASLCustomLogSourceLocation: Amazon Security Lake (ASL) S3 bucket name with custom log location including the trailing slash (eg. my_bucket/ext/my_custom_source/)
-    * `OCSFConversionLambdaFunctionARN`: ARN of the Lambda function deployed in the previous step for OCSF conversion.
-    * `S3LogDeliveryPrefix`: Log delivery prefix for the custom source.
-This parameter should start with `ext/` and include the custom source name.
-For example, `ext/<custom_source_name>`.

-    The CloudFormation template produces the following outputs:

-    * `CustomSourceKDFStreamName`: Name of the Amazon Kinesis Data Firehose delivery stream
-    * `KinesisMonitoringPutRecordAlarm`: Name of the Amazon CloudWatch alarm that monitors healthy Kinesis operation.
-    * `WindowsSysmonGlueRoleARN`: Name of the IAM role created for Glue to use with custom sources.
+    The template produces one output, `CustomSourceGlueRoleARN`, which is the ARN of the IAM role created for Glue to use with custom sources.
-    * `KinesisAgentIAMRoleARN`: ARN of the IAM role created for Kinesis agent to assume for log streaming.

-2. Capture the outputs of the CloudFormation stack on a scratchpad.

-#### Step 3: Add custom source in Security Lake

-1. In the following command, replace the placeholders as below:
+    Capture this output for use in the next step.

+2. Use AWS CloudShell, a browser based shell, in the Security Lake delegated administrator account to run the command in this step after you have replaced the placeholders.

     * `<SECURITY_LAKE_REGION>` with the region where Security Lake is configured.
-    * `<GLUE_IAM_ROLE_ARN>` with the value of the CloudFormation output named `WindowsSysmonGlueRoleARN` captured in the previous step.
+    * `<GLUE_IAM_ROLE_ARN>` with the value of the CloudFormation output named `CustomSourceGlueRoleARN` captured in the previous step.
     * `<EXTERNAL_ID>` is an alphanumeric value you can assign to configure fine grained access control.
 For the `windows-sysmon` custom source, you can assign it any value you like.
 In some cases, where you are using an external product, the vendor will supply the [External ID](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/) to you.
     * `<AWS_IDENTITY_PRINCIPAL>` with the Security Lake delegated administrator AWS Account ID.